myelintek/documentation/user/webapp.rst

     .. image:: /_static/imgs/user/webapp/setup_labelstudio_15.png
         :width: 480

-#) Back to the project settings page; click on the *Sync Storage* button.
+#) Back to the project settings page, click on the *Sync Storage* button.

     .. image:: /_static/imgs/user/webapp/setup_labelstudio_16.png
         :width: 600

-#) Back to the dataset page; the labelling data will be saved in the output directory.
+#) Back to the dataset page, the labelling data will be saved in the output directory.

     .. image:: /_static/imgs/user/webapp/setup_labelstudio_17.png
         :width: 600